 For more than 50 years, we have been a top computer science school in Canada and amongst the best internationally.
-Our faculty members are distinguished scholars: six Fellows of the Royal Society of Canada, six recipients of Lifetime Achievement Awards in Computer Science from CS-Can/Info-Can, five Fellows of the Association for Computing Machinery (ACM), four Fellows of the Institute of Electrical and Electronics Engineers (IEEE), two Tier 1 Canada Research Chairs, and 15 recipients of Ontario Early Researcher Awards!
+Our faculty members are distinguished scholars — we have eight Fellows of the Royal Society of Canada, six Fellows of the Association for Computing Machinery, six Fellows of the Institute of Electrical and Electronics Engineers, three Tier 1 Canada Research Chairs, and 16 Ontario Early Researcher Award winners.

 Our research spans the field of computer science, from core work on systems, theory, AI and machine learning, database and programming languages, to human-computer interaction, information retrieval, scientific and mathematical computing, and DNA and quantum computing.
 Our researchers and their students have recently:

 - improved the voice-query understanding capabilities of entertainment platforms